huntdatacenter/docs/docs/administer-science/scientific-access/index.md

 ::: details Invoice profile decision support

-The Invoice profile specify where accrued costs for you Data space and attached labs should be invoiced.
+The Invoice profile specify where accrued costs for your Data space and attached labs should be invoiced.
 You need at least one Invoice profile to get going.

 **Data space**